 - Microsoft Graph connector – third party system search

-To add a search provider, from the app areas, select “Service Management” as explained below.
+To add a search provider from the app areas, select “Service Management”, as explained below.

 Setup Search Provider

 Search providers and connectors can be created within the D365 environment by navigating to the Service Management area within the Customer Service Hub App.
-And then to the Search Providers setting which is listed under the Knowledge Management section.
+And then to the Search Providers setting, which is listed under the Knowledge Management section.

-The search provider setting has the connectors listed under search type, and admin can pick the one that is required for setup:
+The search provider setting has the connectors listed under search type, and the admin can pick the one that is required for setup:

 Setup SharePoint Serch Provider

-Generally, users will want to use an existing SharePoint site that has the knowledgebase articles and the link can be used directly.
+Generally, users will want to use an existing SharePoint site that has the knowledgebase articles, and the link can be used directly.
 Alternatively, A SharePoint can be created to host the knowledgebase articles.
 For this post, a SharePoint site was created as an example.